darktable-org/dtdocs/content/preferences-settings/lighttable.md

 : Choose whether to show scrollbars in the center view of the lighttable (default on).

 show image time with milliseconds
-: define wether time should be displayed with milliseconds (default without).
-If set, milliseconds are shown in image information module and can be used in geotagging module.
+: Choose wether to include milliseconds when displaying time values (default off).
+If set, milliseconds are shown in the [image information](../../module-reference/utility-modules/shared/image-information.md) module and can also be used in the [geotagging](../../module-reference/utility-modules/shared/geotagging.md) module.

 # thumbnails